 - Yamaha Marine

 It’s all about engines in this course.
-Tackle exhaust system types, materials, design considerations, and testing.
+You’ll get to tackle exhaust systems, materials, design considerations, and testing.
 Drive systems include theory and operation of transmissions, propeller shafts, sterndrives, and propellers.

 Receive Credit for Future Endeavors

-We know that you may be thinking about your future when enrolling in the marine program here at ATC.
-To that end, marine students obtaining employment with a Mercury/MerCrusier dealership can receive credit for Mercury Marine’s Marine Technician Fundamentals Course (MTF).
+We know that you may be thinking about your future when enrolling in the Marine Service Technology program here at ATC.
+To that end, marine students seeking to obtain employment with a Mercury/MerCrusier dealership can receive credit for Mercury Marine’s Marine Technician Fundamentals Course (MTF).
 This is a baseline requirement for becoming a certified Mercury technician.

 The review and study of ABYC Standards, along with the Pennsylvania Boating Safety Education Certificate, is also worked into the Marine Service Technology program, incorporated into the day-to-day in both lab work and classroom time.